 First thing’s first: download and install Windows Media Player 12.
 Every machine running Windows 7, Windows 8, or Windows 8.1 should have WMP preloaded.
 Just search for the program and install it.
 If, for some reason, you don’t have Windows Media Player already, you can find out how to get it for your specific OS on Microsoft’s website.
 Quick note, though: WMP isn’t available for Windows RT.

 Next, get your movie file and your subtitles file.
-Many websites offer subtitles, but SubtitleHub, the search engine for subtitle websites, will help you quickly search through several of them.
-Just download the files and extract them if they come in a .zip format.
+Many websites offer subtitles and will help you quickly search through several of them.
+Just download the files and extract them if they come in a ZIP format.

 As for your movie files, there are a few apps that can help you rip video files from DVD.